larryhastings/big/README.md

 `big.state` provides features like:

 * method calls that get called when entering and exiting a state,
-* observer objects that get called each time you transition to a new state, and
+* "observers", callables that get called each time you transition to a new state, and
 * safety mechanisms to catch bugs and prevent design mistakes.